 Every individual of a country is entitled to pay Income Tax based on the level of earnings if he crosses the limit set up by the government.
 As you Save and Earn, the government also needs to earn to run efficiently by means of taxes.
 Individuals who do not have ample income and not required to pay any income tax as they do not cross the set limits.
 However, most of the population of our country needs to pay taxes on their income, and thus need to calculate the amount of Income Tax that they need to pay in every financial year.
 In case you do any Online Investment with Mutual Funds platforms and get returns in form of interests or dividends, it is also known as an income, but there are certain incomes from investments in mutual funds that provide tax benefits.

 But for now, below are detailed answers with the help of which you can know and calculate yourself the amount of Income Tax which you need to pay.
-The mantra is to Save Invest Prosper and to pay your taxes duly on the correct time, to Sqrrl Away to happiness and peace.
+Just to reiterate the common knowledge, the government of India allows a maximum of 1,50,000 in income tax saving, with the use of section 80C.

 1 Income from Salary